cbrown5/cbrown5.github.io/_posts/2016-12-03-r2r-workshop.md

 After our initial presentations we had almost two days for community leaders and government members to discuss proposals for a new spatial plan.

 We then developed the spatial and management plans with community members.
-The plans were designed through discussion around maps with textas.
+The plans were designed through discussion around maps with marker pens.
 All my training in the sophisticated quantitative and computerised methods used spatial planning went out the window.

 <div class = "image_caption">
 <img src ="/Images/land-use-change-bua.png" alt="Land-use change around Bua" class="image_float"/>